orta/You-Can-Do-It/README.md

 ![](web/doit.png)

-Remember, me and Shia think you can do it.
+Remember; me and Shia think you can do it.
 So get on with it.

+### Get it?

+Go grab Alcatraz, and install `You Can Do It`.